sketch-hq/library-replacer-sketchplugin/README.md

 ## Usage

-Open the Sketch file you want to replace the library and then go to _Plugins > Replace Library_.
-If the Sketch file references more than one library you will need to select the library you want to replace and the new library, otherwise you just select the new library.
+1. Open the Sketch document with Symbols, Layer and Text Styles you want to replace
+2. Choose _Plugins_ › _Library Replacer_
+3. If the Sketch document uses two or more libraries, select the Library for which you want to replace instances
+4. Select the replacement Library

+## Acknowledgements

+This plugin is based on [Camilo](https://github.com/Pausansol/Camilo).